The Best Free AI Art Generators, Ranked

-The impenetrable hive mind of the internet is a better artist than me.
-It’s not a point of contention, it’s a fact.
-Sure, I can write, but you shouldn’t have to pay witness to the slapdash nature of my attempts at oil painting—all those atrocities lingering on a basement shelf.
-Even the worst AI image generators and their strange obsessions with certain wardrobes have a strange—almost disturbing—fluid quality to them that makes each attempted depiction so distinct.
+You now can’t go anywhere without finding some company shouting from the rooftops about generative AI.
+While the folks at Snapchat and Discord are busy slapping OpenAI’s ChatGPT into their systems, companies like Shutterstock and Adobe think more people would be interested in using a AI image generator when grabbing a stock image.
+Don’t mind Getty Images though, they have some pretty negative thoughts about AI.

-Leaving the question of whether AI-generated pictures are legitimate “art,” by the wayside, the best system-produced images are more than just ways to create strange nightmare depictions of celebrities portrayed in various art styles.
+Maybe you’re trying to see what the fuss is about, or perhaps you just want to create something new or cool, but AI image generators remains an interesting bit of tech, especially when used for fun and not profit.
+Leaving the question of whether AI-generated pictures are legitimate “art” by the wayside, the best system-produced images are more than just ways to create strange nightmare depictions of celebrities portrayed in various art styles.
 At the same time, it’s not enough for the digital artiste to vaguely offer an impressionistic, oddly shaped “interpretation” of users’ original pictures or prompts.

 There’s a middle ground amid all this crush between technology and art that even the most untrained in the arts of brush on canvas can comprehend.
 What can inspire us?
 What can intrigue us?
 That is what AI image generators have the capacity to do.

-Most people cannot get their hands on the robust program like Dall-E, and I’m personally not willing to twiddle my thumbs until my turn finally comes up on the waitlist.
-Dall-E 2 does seem like a very strong contender compared to the many online versions available, though I’d be curious to see how well it does compared to the more “art-based” AI generators.

 So we turn to the free AI art generators, or at least the ones that offer free trial options.
+There’s systems like Jasper, which released its AI art generator Jan.
+17. But while its program seems interesting, there’s no way to get a free trial without inputting credit card details where it will automatically charge you after five days.
+Sorry, but that’s not free.

+For the purpose of these rankings, I wanted to ignore the hubbub around total terabytes of training images, but the total time it takes to create each image, their standard free resolution, and usability are all taken into account.
 To best rank each program, I gave them all the same, rather esoteric, text prompts based on some books I’ve recently read.
 Those books include:

 Under the Pendulum Sun by Jeanette Ng